ksinha49/ai-workloads/temp-services/summarization/README.md

 ## Prompt templates

-Each entry in `body.prompts` may specify a `prompt_id` that refers to a template stored in the prompt engine.
-When present, the worker Lambda sends `prompt_id` and an optional `variables` dictionary to the engine before invoking the summarization logic.
-The engine renders the template and forwards it to the LLM router, but the queue worker ignores the response – the original ``query`` value is still passed to ``RAG_SUMMARY_FUNCTION_ARN`` unchanged.
+Each entry in `body.prompts` may specify a `prompt_id` that refers to a template stored in the LLM Gateway.
+When present, the worker Lambda sends `prompt_id` and an optional `variables` dictionary to the gateway before invoking the summarization logic.
+The gateway renders the template and forwards it to the LLM backend, but the queue worker ignores the response – the original ``query`` value is still passed to ``RAG_SUMMARY_FUNCTION_ARN`` unchanged.

 ## `workflow_id`

 Instead of providing the prompts list directly you can specify a ``workflow_id`` which references a stored set of prompts.
-The Step Function invokes the ``load-prompts`` Lambda to fetch the list from the Prompt Engine before running
+The Step Function invokes the ``load-prompts`` Lambda to fetch the list from the LLM Gateway before running

 the summaries.
 The same Lambda also loads the workflow's system prompt and populates ``body.llm_params.system_prompt`` automatically.